darkecology/wsrdata/README.md

 ### Installation
 Create and activate a python 3.6 environment.
+Install a compatible version of [PyTorch](https://pytorch.org/get-started/previous-versions/), which comes with many other dependencies.
-Check the cuda version at, for example, `/usr/local/cuda`, or potentially by `nvcc -V`.
-While many versions should work, we use cuda 10.1.
+For GPU, check the cuda version at, for example, `/usr/local/cuda`, or potentially by `nvcc -V`.
-Install a compatible version of [PyTorch](https://pytorch.org/get-started/previous-versions/).
 ```bash
 conda create -n roost2021 python=3.6
 conda activate roost2021